-Consents in writing of: (a) each of our Promoters, our Directors, our Company Secretary and Compliance Officer, legal counsels, the BRLM, the Registrar to the Offer, Legal Counsel to the Offer as to Indian Law, Special International Legal Counsel to the Book Running Lead Manager as to International Law, the industry report provider, the Advisor to the Offer, Statutory Auditor, Independent Chartered Accountant have been obtained; and (b) consents in writing of the Syndicate Members, Monitoring Agency, the Bankers to our Offer to act in their respective capacities, is obtained and filed along with a copy of this Red Herring Prospectus with the RoC as required under the Companies Act, 2013 and such consents shall not be withdrawn up to the time of delivery of this Red Herring Prospectus, Red Herring Prospectus and the Prospectus with the SEBI.
+Consents in writing of each of our Promoters, our Directors, our Company Secretary and Compliance Officer, legal counsels, the BRLM, the Registrar to the Offer, Legal Counsel to the Offer as to Indian Law, Special International Legal Counsel to the Book Running Lead Manager as to International Law, the industry report provider, Statutory Auditor, Independent Chartered Accountant have been obtained; and consents in writing of the Syndicate Members, Monitoring Agency, the bankers to our Offer to act in their respective capacities, will be obtained.
+Such consents shall not be withdrawn up to the time of delivery of this Draft Red Herring Prospectus, Red Herring Prospectus and the Prospectus with the SEBI.